juxt/astro-website/src/pages/blog/clojure-in-crossref.md

 It's certainly the most domain-intensive developer job I've done, so when we're recruiting we look for more than just experience in a certain language.
-A history of multiple languages is beneficial, and it's more important to be able to learn on the job than to arrive with Clojure knowledge.
+A history of multiple languages is beneficial, and it's more

+knowledge.

 Because we're looking for a particular profile of developer, recent